 Each audit must indicate that the audit was done in accordance with generally accepted government auditing standards.
 It must express an opinion as to whether the financial statements are fairly presented in accordance with generally accepted accounting principles and state the nature of any qualifications.

-Once the audit is submitted, upload a copy of the emailed confirmation of acceptance from the Federal Audit Clearinghouse to the OCSAR.
+Once the audit is submitted, upload to the OCSAR a copy of the emailed confirmation or screen shot from the FAC website verifying acceptance from the Federal Audit Clearinghouse.

 Step 6.
 Submit OCSAR in TDA-GO